Cost of a mortgage: Mortgage fees and charges explained

 Who is it paid to?
 Your lender.

 When is it paid?
-When you pay off all or some of your mortgage early, exit an introductory deal, or wish to switch lenders.
+When you pay off all or part of your mortgage early, exit an introductory deal, or switch lenders.

 Mortgage redemption fee